Ralim/IronOS/README.md

 The boost temperature is set in the settings menu.
 # Version Changes:
+V1.12
+- Increases sensitivity options to be 1-9 with 0 off state
+- Fixes issue where going from COOL -> soldering can leave screen off.

 V1.11
 - Boost mode
 - Change sensitivity options to be 1-8